 If you want to convert between pixels and points, first, it is important to remember that these are static units and do not change, whatsoever are the factors.
 1 pixel is always 1 pixel and is actually the smallest piece of a screen that can show colors.
 1 point is always 1 point and is referred to as an abstract unit; it has meaning in co-relation to other points.
 Points differ from pixels as it’s the DPI which influences their size :-

 - On the iPhone, 1 point stands equivalent to 1 pixel when the actual resolution is 163DPI.
-Before the Retina era, all the iPhones complied by this number.
+Before the Retina era, all the iPhones complied with this number.

 - For iPhone 6+, where it is 401 DPI, 1 point equals 3 pixels across and 3 pixels down, that is, 9 pixels in total.